zafergurel/HashComparer/ReadMe.md

 ## Installation

-Download the zip file under dist folder where you can find the latest version.
+Download the latest version from the [releases page](https://github.com/zafergurel/HashComparer/releases).

 Extract the files, change the configuration (by editing HashComparer.exe.config and NLog.config), and run HashComparer.